Skip to content

 The Oura Ring lasts 5–7 days per charge, which sounds generous until the one night you forget to dock it becomes a hole in your data.

 For comparison, Garmin’s wearables run 10+ days, and an ordinary non-smart ring obviously lasts forever.
 If you’re building long-term sleep trends, consistency is the entire point — a missed night breaks the streak and weakens the pattern analysis that justifies the ring in the first place.
-Charging is fast (about 30 minutes on the dock), but the dock is small and easy to misplace, which becomes a real friction point when you travel.
+Charging is quick — roughly 20–80 minutes on the dock depending on how flat the battery is — but the dock is small and easy to misplace, which becomes a real friction point when you travel.

 The subscription model: why you need premium to get the real value